dumriketupanya/MRP-DessertProduction/README.md

 ## Material Requirement Plan (MRP)

+## Overview of the Program

-## Sample program - Order Management System (OMS)
+## Sample script - Order Management System (OMS)

-Below is a sample of the Order Management module, which is a component of our program.
+Below is a sample line of codes in the Order Management module, which is a component of our program.
 We have developed this prototype using the Python language to interact with an SQLite3 database, known for its robustness.
 The graphical user interface (GUI) has been created using tkinter to provide an interactive experience.

 #### Importing necessary modules
     from tkinter import *               # Importing the entire tkinter module